Bonmont Abbey: History

 With the conquest of Vaud by Bern and the Reformation the abbey was secularized in 1536.
 The monastic buildings were converted into agricultural ones or were demolished.
 The abbey church was converted for practical use: the wood flooring was torn up and used to create a wine warehouse on the ground floor and a granary above in the nave of the church.
 In the north transept, a cheese factory was established and in the south, a bakery.
 Just below the chancel arch there was room for a small chapel, which remained in operation.
 Because the church was put to secular use, it was saved from demolition.
 In 1761 the interior of the church was completely remodeled.

 The old hospital of the abbey remained in operation after the dissolution of the monastery until 1672.
 It was replaced in 1736 with a castle that housed the bailiwick administrative office.
+Katharina Franziska von Wattenwyl, the daughter of the Bailiff of Bonmont, was born here.
 Following the Vaud Revolution in 1798, the abbey buildings became the property of the state, falling into private ownership in 1802.
 In 1820 the church was dramatically transformed.
 Two new entrances, one with a pointed arch and the other with a rounded arch, were built into the fifth bay of the southern side of the nave and the second bay of the northern side.
 Above the bakery a two-story residence was added.

 In 1942 the church was declared a National Monument.
 In 1982 it became the property of the Canton of Vaud, which carried out a thorough restoration that ended in 1995.
 The Bernese bailiwick castle and the castle grounds are still privately owned.